n8acl/aprsnotify/README.md

 ## Change Log
 Changes Prior to current year have been moved to the [ChangeLog](https://n8acl.github.io/aprsnotify/changelog/) on the wiki.

+## Version 1.0.1 - Released 11/23/2024
+## Changed
+- Fixed a couple of bugs with handling message notifcations

 ## Version 1.0.0 - Released 10/30/2024
 ## Added
 - Now uses the Apprise notification library for service notifiction support.